-The Plan provides coverage for Midwives who are certified nurse midwives who have met the graduate training standards of the American College of Nurse Midwives and are licensed to practice in that state.
-The majority of qualified midwives practice in a hospital, or in a free standing or hospital based facility that provides a "home-like" atmosphere for childbirth; deliveries may also be in the home.
+The Plan provides coverage for in-network midwives (or with an Unavailable Services Request Form approved by the plan administrator) who are certified nurse midwives who have met the graduate training standards of the American College of Nurse Midwives and are licensed to practice in that state.
+The majority of qualified midwives practice in a hospital, or in a free standing or hospital based facility that provides a "home-like" atmosphere for childbirth.
 A midwife often attends childbirth, or a physician may assist a midwife.
-The midwife must meet all state licensing requirements and provide proof of liability insurance.
+The midwife must meet all state licensing requirements and provide proof of liability insurance that must be submitted with the claim to WebTPA.
 The Plan will not pay for nor reimburse for midwife services if no proof of liability insurance is provided even if the state does not require liability insurance.